ADHERANCE TO LOCAL PLAN

 Adherence to Local Plan

-Going against National Planning Policy Framework.
+Going against National Planning Policy Framework (NPPF)

+The scheme is contrary to the Council’s development plan in material respects.
+It causes significant landscape and visual harm and takes an unreal and flawed approach to the impact of the proposal on the highway network.
 To date, this application has not fulfilled requirements relating to consultation, flood risk, enhancement of local environment, biodiversity, ground contamination, pollution (of all types).

 Adherence to Local Plan - Reasons to Object